srackham/cryptor/README.md

 - Values displayed in non-USD currencies are converted from USD values using today's exchange rates.

+- Portfolio names are unique and can only contain alphanumeric characters, underscores and dashes.

 - If you specify the portfolio's `cost` (the portfolio's total cost in fiat currency) then portfolio gains and losses are calculated.

 - The `cost` value is formatted like `<amount> <currency>`.
 The amount is mandatory; the currency is optional and defaults to `USD`; dollar and comma characters are ignored.
 Examples: